 You can perform the above operations using the Hot Restart tab of Hazelcast Management Center or using the REST API.
-Please see the Hot Restart and Using REST API for Cluster Management.
+Please see the <hot-restart, Hot Restart section>> and Using REST API for Cluster Management section.

 Example Usages for cluster.sh